-York Central is a 72 hectare development area on the edge of the city centre, between York Railway Station and Water End.
+York Central is the large brownfield site to the west of the city’s railway station, and is a unique opportunity for housing and economic growth in the centre of York.
 It lies between the A19 and A59 road corridors, and is contained by operational rail lines.

-A collaborative development partnership which includes ourselves, Network Rail, the National Railway Museum and the Homes and Communities Agency is progressing investment and delivery for the site.
+A collaborative development partnership which includes ourselves, Network Rail, the National Railway Museum and Homes England is progressing investment and delivery for the site.
 The site has been designated a Housing Zone as well as an Enterprise Zone and public investment is planned to deliver key infrastructure with a view to de-risk and accelerate this project.

 - Enterprise Zone application in autumn 2015

 - Under the Enterprise Zone, government business rate incentives will be available for a period of 5 years for commercial occupiers entering the site before April 2022; further information on the detailed scheme of operation will be provided on our York Central Enterprise Zone page

 - The first stage of Public Consultation for moving the York Central site forward ran from 18 January to 18 February 2016 and sought wider public views on the project to inform development.
 Read more in the 'Our City' article or view Consultation brochure: Seeking your views to guide development and related York Central consultation material.
 Also see the National Railway Museum’s vision for transformation.
 The consultation report was published in July 2016 and will inform work towards the creation of a masterplan for the site